primait/prima_opentelemetry_ex/README.md

 config :prima_opentelemetry_ex, :enabled, false
 ```

-To configure the endpoint to send traces to, you can use the `:endpoint` configuration key to set, protocol, host and port of the destination endpoint (agent or collector).
+To configure the endpoint to send traces to, you can use the `:endpoint` configuration key to set protocol, host and port of the destination endpoint (agent or collector).
 In this example you can see the default value for every configuration:

 ``` elixir